 But when you are deep into your flow of productivity, here are some steps I find extremely helpful for my nightly routine:

+I discovered a cool phrase somewhere in the land of Pinterest Productivity Goals: “The 15 Minute Tidy.”
+I found it is the perfect technique for staying on top of an organized living space.
 My understanding is that if you spend just 15 minutes tidying up, the mess will stay manageable and you won’t feel overwhelmed trying to pick the whole house up once a week (hopefully!).

+My favorite part about this is the specific time parameters.
+I found once I started timing myself doing tasks I hated, they actually took a lot less time than I imagined.
+For example, I am not a fan of washing dishes.
 One day in my old apartment, I could no longer ignore the pile of dishes in the sink, and set a timer for a manageable 10 minutes.
 Next thing I knew I had moved on to cleaning off the stove, because I finished the dishes and the timer wasn’t up yet!

 Point being, you can get a lot more done than you might think in 15 minutes.
 There were times in its application that I went looking for things to do because I had more time than I needed.
 And times I only do 5 minutes.

 I found that this step worked best if I did it right at the beginning of the second part of my night (after my daughter falls asleep).
 Even if I have a virtual class meeting or a call before ending my day, it was best to get this out of the way, and it would also set me up really well for the next step.